POKPOKJI/data-science-bootcamp-8/README.md

 ## What did I learn from this boot camp

-I learned alot of stuff related to data science skill
+I learned a lot of stuff related to data science skill

-this boot camp has many sprint
+this boot camp has many sprints

 -Intro to data science
 -Spreadsheets